brandonhenness/Active-Directory-Domain-Management-PowerShell-Scripts/README.md

   - Use `-Output` if you want the results written to a CSV file.
 Otherwise, the scripts display results in a formatted table.
 - **Attribute Selection**:
   - `Get-ADComputers.ps1` uses `-Properties *` but only outputs a subset of fields.
 You can add/remove attributes based on your needs (`Description`, `Location`, `OperatingSystem`, etc.).
   - `Get-MacAddresses.ps1` retrieves MAC addresses via a CIM session; you can modify the code to gather more network-related info if desired.
+- **Join Permissions** (in `Create-ADComputers.ps1`):
+  - The script automatically applies domain join permissions by granting full control to the join group specified in the CSV file.
+This uses an ADSI binding with the LDAP triple-slash syntax to update the object's ACL.

 ---